-All securities must generate some form of regular income to qualify for inclusion in portfolios, and no security is ever permitted to become too large of a holding.
-Diversification is a major concern on an industry, or sector, level, but global diversication is a given with IGVSI companies.
+All securities must generate regular income to qualify, and no security is ever permitted to become too large of a holding.
+Diversification is a major concern on an industry, or sector, level, but global diversification is a given with IGVSI companies.

 Risk Minimization, The Essence of Market Cycle Investment Management

 Risk is compounded by ignorance, multiplied by gimmickry, and exacerbated by emotion.
 It is halved with education, ameliorated with cost-based asset allocation, and managed with disciplined: selection quality, diversification, and income rules--- The QDI.

 Risk minimization requires the identification of what's inside a portfolio.
 Risk control requires daily decision-making.
 Risk management requires security selection from a universe of securities that meet a known set of qualitative standards.